WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Maria-Eriksson/Weekly-meetings.md

 #### Who helped you this week?

 * AE helped me with k-folds cross validation
+  * KW: Fab!
+Go go data buds!

 #### What did you achieve?

 * Gave upgrade presentation and passed viva
+  * KW: Congratulations!! :tada: :confetti:
 * Organised first co-working session for health data scientists
+  * KW: Lovely!
 * Met with Arielle
+  * KW: Fab!
+Really great to have you connect :smiley_cat:
 * Attended epilepsy symposium
 * Manually extracted additional predictors for validation of automated data extraction for a subset of patients
+  * KW: Slow but SUPER valuable - and way way quicker for future you!
 * Completed k-folds cross validation Python script
+  * KW: Link to GitHub :wink:
+* scona :cookie: fun times
+  * KW:

 #### What did you struggle with?

 * Confidence re (lack of) publications
+  * KW: Really lovely conversation in person
 * Communication re acknowledgement for data sharing
+  * KW: Shall we work on this in the new year?
+You can have a standard script?

 #### What would you like to work on next week?